 I continually come back to the Eagletails, but not once have stuck to the Ben Avery Trail.
-It is always an off-trail day and doesn't properly fit under the Indian Springs trail log as only now and then do I pass the petroglyphs.
-This has led me to create a hike so I have a place to log it...and to share with you.
-Since I never do the same hike twice here, I call it a day wandering in the Eagletails...so we now have the Eagletail Mountains Wander.
-If you need a map take a look at the Indian Springs description as everything I say below is just off memory.
+It is always an off-trail day and doesn't properly fit under the Indian Springs Trail log as only now and then do I pass the petroglyphs.
+This has led me to create a guide, so I can log it and share it with you.
+Since I never do the same hike twice here, I call it a day wandering in the Eagletails... so we now have the Eagletail Mountains Wander.
+If you need a map, take a look at the Indian Springs description as everything I say below is just off memory.

-I gave it a 3 for route finding and difficulty because you can make it as hard as you want, and off-trail-wise I feel the land is recognizable enough to not make it a 5.
+I gave it a 3 for route finding and difficulty because you can make it as hard as you want, and off-trail-wise I feel the land is recognizable enough not to make it a 5.
 Elevation gain will vary depending on your route, so I just put 1000 feet.
-Mileage too is up to you, it won't necessarily be 10.
-Could be 4, could be 20.
-Ok, enough of the preamble, I like this spot, we all get it!
+Mileage too is up to you, and it won't necessarily be 10.
+It could be 4, could be 20.
+Ok, enough of the preamble.
+I like this spot, we all get it!

 Refer to Indian Springs Petroglyphs for the Ben Avery Trail section.

 Leave No Trace and +Add a Triplog after your hike to support this local community.

 BLM Division Details